CatoMaior/myLibrary/README.md

 ```

 ### Stacks
 Stacks are a quite standard implementation of LIFO stacks and can contain `char`, `int`, `float`, `double` or pointer data.
 You can create a Stack from a C array or you can create a new empty Stack.
-You can print its content, push items to its top, pop items from its top, peek from its top and much more. [stack.h](https://catomaior.github.io/myLibrary/stack_8h.html) in the docs for all the details.\
+You can print its content, push items to its top, pop items from its top, peek from its top and much more.
+See [stack.h](https://catomaior.github.io/myLibrary/stack_8h.html) in the docs for all the details.\
 Here are some examples of Stack usage:

 ```cpp